dustdustinthewind/IntralismQoLMod/README.md

   - Difficulty calculations cap player distances to 4-40, to reduce diff abuse at extremely low or extremely high values.
 - Added a **backup feature to saves**, in case it gets fucked up.
 - Press "O" while connecting to server to **Quickstart Offline Mode** (works consistently if connection to steam is down/flakey, need to improve to work when connection to intralism is flakey)
-- **Browse for non-tagged maps** by selecting "NoTag" in the filter options (will ignore any other tags you've pressed)
+- **Browse for non-tagged workshop maps** by selecting "NoTag" in the filter options (will ignore any other tags you've pressed)
 - **New Settings** (feel free to [request](https://steamcommunity.com/id/DustDustInTheWind/) a personal QoL setting)
   - **"Gameplay"**
     - Disable editor using the map name in Discord RPC (for Dust)